- What Is A Crankshaft?

 Have you ever had to ship an engine crankshaft?
 And what is a crankshaft anyway?

-As you can imagine, it's not like shipping a standard package.
-Without the correct preparation, the price of shipping may be exorbitant.
+As you can imagine, shipping a standard package is not easy.
+Without the correct preparation, the cost may be exorbitant.

 Shipping a crankshaft requires a delicate touch and some specialized equipment.